Skip to main content

 What are the effects of ketamine?

-Despite what many users feel, ketamine is not a depressant-type drug and does not slow the heart.
-In fact, at anaesthetic doses it is a powerful stimulant that increases heart rate.
-However, at low doses the subjective effects of ketamine are experienced as a slowing down and heaviness of the body, what used to be known as ‘sledging’.
+Despite what many users feel, ketamine is not a depressant drug and does not slow the heart.
+At anaesthetic doses, it usually increases heart rate and blood pressure.
+However, at low doses the subjective effects are often experienced as a slowing down and heaviness of the body — sometimes known as ‘sledging’.

-Sought after mental effects include a trance-like state, disconnection from the reality, feelings of floating or flying, and visual (sometimes shared) hallucinations.
-The ketamine experience is very dependent on the environment within which it is taken.
-Taken at low doses in a club or rave where there is loud music, lighting effects and the buzz of the crowd, it can be stimulating with increased energy and euphoria.
+Sought-after mental effects include a trance-like state, disconnection from reality, feelings of floating or flying, and visual (sometimes shared) hallucinations.
+The ketamine experience is very dependent on the setting in which it is taken.
+At low doses in clubs or raves, with loud music, lights, and the buzz of the crowd, it can feel stimulating, with increased energy and euphoria.

-Physical effects can include loss of control over the body, loss of coordination, difficulty speaking, moving, hearing and seeing (delirium), numbness, and nausea.
-Ketamine has been described as ‘psychedelic heroin’ and ‘L.A. coke’, emphasising the mixed and complex nature of the effects.
+Physical effects can include loss of body control, poor coordination, difficulty speaking, moving, hearing and seeing (delirium), numbness, and nausea.
+Among users, ketamine has sometimes been described as ‘psychedelic heroin’ or ‘L.A. coke’, highlighting the mixed and complex nature of its effects.

 • Shifts in perception of reality